timescale/docs/timescaledb/overview/release-notes/index.md

 * Optimize now() query planning time
 * Improve COPY insert performance
 * Improve performance of UPDATE/DELETE on PG14 by excluding chunks
+* Improve performance of reading from compressed hypertables, especially when using JIT.

 This release also includes several bug fixes.